PX4/PX4-user_guide/en/sim_gazebo_classic/README.md

 You can test this by spawning a rover in the [Sonoma Raceway World](../sim_gazebo_classic/gazebo_worlds.md#sonoma-raceway) using the following `make` command (note that spawning takes longer the first time as the model needs to be downloaded from the model database):
 ```
-make px4_sitl gazebo_rover__sonoma_raceway
+make px4_sitl gazebo-classic_rover__sonoma_raceway
 ```

-The video below shows that the location of the environment is aligned with the gazebo world:
+The video below shows that the location of the environment is aligned with the world:

 @[youtube](https://youtu.be/-a2WWLni5do)